Starfire – Teen Titans (Comic Version)

 Body Paint:

 And in 2022 I did just that for a long overdue white backdrop photoshoot.
 I removed the bra cups I sewed in and returned the suit to its original form, got the chestpiece cleaned up – honestly the chestpiece really hadn’t darkened up as much as I thought, it was maybe a shade darker than my makeup and not as bad as I had in my mind.
-The dyed/airbrushed bodysuit had faded a bit over time and I had to fix a few problems with the boot connection, but overall the white backdrop photos turned out pretty good and I’m glad to finally have this properly “documented.”
+The dyed/airbrushed bodysuit had faded a bit over time, my wig was a bit deflated and I had to fix a few problems with the boot connection, but overall the white backdrop photos turned out pretty good and I’m glad to finally have this properly “documented.”

 Visit my FAQ | Contact Me